Ultimate List of 150+ Hobbies and Interests for Your Resume [+Examples & How-to Guide]

 3 key takeaways:

-• The benefits of listing relevant interests and hobbies on your resume
+• The benefits of listing interests and hobbies on your resume

 • 150+ categorized examples of hobbies and interests

-• How to list hobbies and interests professionally on your resume
+• How to professionally list hobbies and interests with the AI Resume Builder

 As you work through all of the “must-have” sections on your resume, you may find yourself getting to the end and thinking, “Have I given the hiring team any information or insight into who I am as a person?”